 “Even as the aftereffects of the Sundering continued to ravage the continent, the harpies began to reach out to the Fel, joining up with the bands of satyrs and even searching out the Taint of the Old Gods.
 Believe me, I know.
 I was part of several battles against such harpies during the exodus away from our former heartland and then afterward,” Nealu stated, shaking his head.
 “But the ladies of Matriarch Moonflight’s flock are different.”

 “They are, truly.
 Not only can you talk with any of them without feeling as if your ears are going to start bleeding, but Cassandra’s ladies are actually cleaner and calmer than any harpy I ever interacted with,” Versera added.
 “I found Maria, Cassandra’s oldest daughter, quite intelligent and well-read.
-They lack actual books, but she certainly enjoyed reading what books she could get her hands on.
+They lack actual books, but she certainly enjoyed reading what books she could get her hands-er, talons, on.
 And if that isn’t a sign of civilized behavior, I don’t know what is.”

 “And yet, they will still have an urge, a desire to seek out sources of Arcane energy to use and manipulate in order to fill the void that the death of their mother, Aviana, left in them,” the same thoughtful young druid as before stated, frowning and reaching up to push his hair back, revealing a nasty scar above one ear, possibly from a harpy talon.
 “I can see how changing their voices and so forth can allow you to interact with them, but surely, that basic… necessity, I suppose, is the proper term… surely that not going away.”